bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 curl --output ./inputs/sst.mnmean.nc https://downloads.psl.noaa.gov/Datasets/noaa.oisst.v2/sst.mnmean.nc
 ```

-Next, let's write the requirements.txt and install the dependencies.
+Next let's write the requirements.txt and install the dependencies.
 This file will also be used by the Dockerfile to install the dependencies.

 ```python